jeromekelleher/ercs/docs/source/index.rst

    :alt: An oriented tree
    :width: 15cm

-It may be easier to see this if we explicity map the nodes to their parents:
+It may be easier to see this if we explicitly map the nodes to their parents:

 >>> pi, tau = first_example(3)
 >>> [(node, pi[0][node]) for node in range(1, len(pi[0]))]